gentoo-haskell/gentoo-haskell/README.rst

 Finally, we need to unmask the overlay (this does not apply if your system is already running on the ~testing branch)::
-    # unmask testing versions for your arch:
+    # Unmask ~testing versions for your arch:
     echo "*/*::haskell ~$(portageq envvar ARCH)" >> /etc/portage/package.accept_keywords

 And here is the trick to speed up metadata resolution a bit.